siakaramalegos/sia.codes-eleventy/src/about/index.md

 <section class="flow">
 <img src="/img/sia_karamalegos_small.jpg" alt="Sia Karamalegos" class="headshot" height="300" width="300">

-I'm a freelance web developer, performance engineer, and a co-organizer for the [Eleventy Meetup](https://eleventymeetup.netlify.app/) and [GDG New Orleans](https://www.gdgneworleans.com/).
+I'm a freelance web developer, performance engineer, and a co-organizer for the [Eleventy Meetup](https://eleventymeetup.netlify.app/).
 I'm also a Google Developer Expert in Web Technologies, a Cloudinary Media Developer Expert, and a Stripe Community Expert.
 As a developer, I love building things that help make people's lives easier.
 Check out [Coder Ipsum](https://coder-ipsum.tech/) for a fun developer-inspired ipsum text generator.

 As a person, I also love making developer's lives easier through teaching, speaking, and mentoring.
 You can find more information about me and the topics I speak about on my speaking page.
 I talk about front-end topics such as web performance, JavaScript, and the Jamstack.